AloeVeraZ/diffy-swerve/README.md

 </div>

-## Attribution and License
+## License

-Original design, models, and documentation © 2026 Angelo James Demetroulakos.
-Licensed under the **[Creative Commons Attribution 4.0 International License](LICENSE)**.
+This project is available under the [Creative Commons Attribution 4.0 International License](LICENSE).